bg_wrapper

 Business Model

-• Annual maintenance contracts with office buildings • 24/7 emergency repair services • 200+ commercial buildings under contract • Largest customer is 5% of revenue
+• Annual maintenance contracts • 24/7 emergency repair • 200+ commercial buildings • Largest customer is 5% of revenue

-• Project-based work for general contractors • Competitive bid process • 3 contractors represent 70% of revenue • Highly dependent on new building
+• Project-based bids • Dependent on 3 general contractors • 3 contractors = 70% of revenue • Heavily reliant on new building

 Multiplier